 In terms of price, this version of the Rogue Ohio Power Bar is $425, making it slightly more expensive than the Mastery Power Bar.
 It also offers a lifetime warranty vs. a 5-year warranty on the LUXIAOJUN Bar.

-While I own the LB version of the stainless steel Ohio Power Bar, it's still a good comparison also.
-It has a standard collar as opposed to the thinner collar, and it's $395.
-You can read my review here.
+While I own the LB version of the stainless steel Ohio Power Bar, it’s still a good comparison also.
+It has a standard collar as opposed to the thinner collar, and it’s $395.

 LUXIAOJUN Mastery Power Bar vs. REP Power Bar EX